-The Lifetime Allowance (LTA) was abolished with effect from 6th April 2024.
+The Lifetime Allowance (LTA) was abolished with effect from 6 April 2024.

 Historically, the LTA capped the amount of tax-relieved pension savings an individual could accumulate over their lifetime without incurring additional taxes.

-Amounts exceeding the LSDBA will be subject to the beneficiary’s marginal rate of income tax.
+Amounts exceeding the LSDBA will be subject to the beneficiary’s marginal rate of Income Tax.
 This applies regardless of whether the funds are crystallised or uncrystallised, simplifying the tax treatment of these benefits.

 Alternatively, if pension funds are passed into a beneficiary drawdown pot upon the members death, pre or post age 75, then different rules apply: